All Episodes

 We used it in the Department of Defense to look for poisonous gases in the air, nerve agents, things like that, or microorganisms or viruses or things that don't belong in the air, large quantities that may tip us off to a biological attack.

-But in order to use something like that, light are you have to calibrate it so for instance if you
+But in order to use something like that, a LIDAR, you have to calibrate it.

-had a battlefield laser yes a good thing to do would be to put a mirror on the moon and that way you
+So for instance, if you had a battlefield laser, a good thing to do would be to put a mirror on the moon.

-that's used to detect whether or not there's something in an aerosol yes that you may not like
+But in the case of a LIDAR that's used to detect whether or not there's something in an aerosol that you may not like to have on your terrain, you need to calibrate it.

-need to put a whole lot of it in the air at a certain altitude
+So you need to put something in the air that's a known, so many angstroms long, so many angstroms wide, and you need to put a whole lot of it in the air at a certain altitude.

-What I'm suggesting to you is that it's a calibration test for lidars on the ground and lidars in space that are looking down on Earth so that we can have satellite detection of a strategic A biological or chemical attack on one of our coastlines.
+What I'm suggesting to you is that it's a calibration test for LIDARs on the ground and LIDARs in space that are looking down on Earth so that we can have satellite detection of a strategic biological or chemical attack on one of our coastlines.

 That's not a remote viewing result.

-Oh, I'd say five days of work just to figure out what is causing the patterns.
+No, I don't think, I think it's going to take us probably, oh, I'd say five days of work just to figure out what is causing the patterns on the NextRAD radar screen.

 That one I really want to know about.